Norm Abram

-Norman L. Abram (born October 3, 1949) is an American carpenter, writer, and television host best known for his work on the PBS television programs This Old House and The New Yankee Workshop.
-He is a master carpenter and has published several books and articles about the craft.
+Norm Abram (born October 3, 1949) is an American carpenter, writer, and television host best known for his work on the PBS television programs This Old House and The New Yankee Workshop.
+He is a Master carpenter and has published several books and articles about the craft.

 Early life and education

 Abram was born in Woonsocket, Rhode Island, and raised in Milford, Massachusetts, where he attended high school.
 His father was a carpenter, who taught his son many of his practical skills.
-Norm first worked on a client's site at the age of 9, helping his father install hardwood floors.
+Abram first worked on a client's site at the age of 9, helping his father install hardwood floors.
 He worked with his father during summer vacations in high school and college.

-Abram initially studied mechanical engineering at the University of Massachusetts Amherst, where he became a brother of the Pi Lambda Phi fraternity.
+Abram initially studied mechanical engineering at the University of Massachusetts Amherst (UMass), where he became a brother of the Pi Lambda Phi fraternity.
 He found theoretical engineering courses to be uninteresting, and switched to studying business administration.
-He realized that he enjoyed practical hands-on work, and left UMass just short of degree.
+He realized that he enjoyed practical hands-on work, and left UMass just short of finishing a degree.

 Career

 Early career

-After leaving college, Abram worked for three years for a multimillion-dollar New England-based construction firm, and was rapidly promoted to a position as a site supervisor.
+After leaving college, Abram worked for three years for a multimillion-dollar New England–based construction firm, and was rapidly promoted to a position as a site supervisor.
 In 1976, Abram went into business for himself, founding the general contracting firm Integrated Structures Inc. and operating it until 1989.
 His first major independent project was building a general store on Nantucket.

 This Old House

-In 1979, Norm Abram took a construction job building a small barn/garage/toolshed/workshop in the backyard of television producer Russell Morash, who had produced Julia Child's popular cooking program The French Chef for WGBH-TV in Boston.
+In 1979, Abram took a construction job building a small barn/garage/toolshed/workshop in the backyard of television producer Russell Morash, who had produced Julia Child's popular cooking program The French Chef for WGBH-TV in Boston.
 Impressed by Abram's small scrap pile and efficient work habits, Morash invited Abram to help with the renovation of a rundown Victorian house in Dorchester.
 A WGBH camera crew recorded the process for the first This Old House project, hosted by Bob Vila.
-Morash then asked Abram to appear as a regular on This Old House, and Abram has become a fixture on the show ever since.
+Morash then asked Abram to appear as a regular on This Old House, and Abram became a fixture on the show.

 On May 19, 2022, it was announced that after 43 years, Abram would retire from the show.
 A one-hour special titled The House that Norm Built aired online and on PBS stations on October 3, 2022, surveying his career with the program.